tmwine/github-upload/README.md

       - LV_MC_MA.cpp: Monte Carlo estimates for Lyapunov exponent and variance; receives an Mi\*P .bin filename
   - MultAlpha_Fast_CL.cpp: fast matrix multiplier routine; receives an Mi\*P .bin filename; enter binary symbol sequence on the command line; returns the log of the entrywise norm of the product
   - MultAlpha_Fast_File.cpp: fast matrix multiplier routine; receives an Mi\*P .bin filename; reads binary symbol sequence from text file; returns the log of the entrywise norm of the product
-  - MultAlpha_Graph_Disp.m: given a .m file containing Si_mx_cells and graph_array data, creates a .dot (.gv) file that can be rendered in eg GraphViz to display a given block row's graph
+  - MultAlpha_Graph_Disp.m: for alphabets of > 2 symbols, given an .m file containing Si_mx_cells and graph_array data, creates a .dot (.gv) file that can be rendered in eg GraphViz to display a given block row's graph

   #### for any alphabet:
   - Slow_Mult.m: a slower (Octave) routine for multiplying the matrices corresponding to an input symbol sequence; returns the log of the entrywise norm of the product
   - Bell_Plot.m: for a given sample size, will compute (generalized Bernoulli) random matrix products and plot their histogram; the plot is compared against the theoretical Gaussian, from the Lyapunov exponent and variance, in accordance with the central limit theorem; will also estimate a correction factor--for obtaining more accurate z-scores for relatively short symbolic sequences

+### License

+This project is licensed under the terms of the MIT license.